On the Limit of the Tridiagonal Model for $\beta$-Dyson Brownian Motion: Introduction

 for entries in the $k \times k$ upper-left corner submatrix process, i.e., $j\leq k$.
 Moreover all of these limiting Ornstein--Uhlenbeck processes are independent of each other.
 Although we only prove the statement for $\beta=1$, the proof should easily generalize to the $\beta = 2,4$ cases, and our numerical evidences substantiate this claim.

-This result provides conjectures for simple tridiagonal models which have the same largest few eigenvalues as $\beta$-DBM (namely extending the pattern \eqref{Tridiagonal Evolution Informal} all the way to $k=n$) along with a time evolving stochastic Airy operator (see Section \ref{open problem section}).
+This result suggests a simple tridiagonal model which has the same largest few eigenvalues as $\beta$-DBM in the $n \to \infty$ limit, (namely extending the pattern \eqref{Tridiagonal Evolution Informal} all the way to $k=n$) and this tridiagonal model should converge to a time evolving stochastic Airy operator defined in Section \ref{open problem section}.
 Unfortunately our result only concern a finite number of entry processes, so we cannot actually recover eigenvalue or operator limit information.
-Moreover, our numerical experiments do not yet provide strong evidence for these conjectures.
-In Section~\ref{open problem section} we further discuss these conjectures and further open problems related to tridiagonal processes and their eigenvalues.
+Moreover, our numerical experiments and a perturbative calculation provide evidence against this limit.
+In Section~\ref{open problem section} we further discuss conjectures and further open problems related to tridiagonal processes and their eigenvalues.

 In addition to proving the main theorem, we perform numerical experiments to support our result.
 Since we study large matrix processes our simulations are implemented on parallel machines to increase efficiency.
 See Section~\ref{Numerics} for details.